-The purpose of this study is to investigate whether there is a significant difference between social stratification on pupil's access to education in Bunga Primary School in Makindye Division Kampala District.
-The study will seek to validate conflict theory on which the study is based; it will also seek to test the null hypothesis of the study.
+The purpose of this study is to identify the strengths and weaknesses of social stratification on student's access to education in Bukedea Primary School in Bukedea district.
+The study sought to validate conflict theory on which the study is based; it also tested the null hypothesis of the study.